vincecampanale/blog/_posts/2017-04-08-map-and-filter.markdown

   Ask yourself number three and really sit and contemplate that for a moment.
 When we use the `for` loop to tell an iterator to traverse an array, we have to spell out in code the _order_ in which the array is traversed.
 This is useful sometimes, but most of the time we're just going from beginning to end -- smells like abstraction time.

 #### For Each or Not For Each 📖
 `.forEach()` abstracts the explicit logic of the `for` loop away.
 We call `.forEach()` on our `newReleases` array and trust that the computer will traverse the array.
 The computer can traverse the array beginning to end, end to beginning, middle out, upside-down, it really doesn't matter.
 The point is: _we don't have to tell the computer about how the array is traversed -- we just know we're going to do something on each element of the array_.
-That's where the **reducer function** comes in.
-The reducer function is our instruction to the computer about _what_ should happen when the iterator encounters each element in the array.
+That's where the **iterator function** comes in.
+The iterator function is our instruction to the computer about _what_ should happen when the iterating mechanism (the hidden / implied `for` loop) encounters each element in the array.
 For example, let's say we want to check if a movie has a rating of 5 stars and push it to a new array called `favorites` if it does.
 Our function would look like this:

 {% highlight javascript %}
 function (movie) {